Inverse scattering for the fractional Schr\"{o}dinger equation: Introduction

+which is equivalent to \eqref{eq:LiSc}.
+For the case $0 < s < 1$, the asymptotics of the fundamental solution $\Phi_s(x)$ as $|x| \to +\infty$ in dimensions $d=1,2,3$ have been obtained in the recent work of Zilberberg, Cakoni and Vogelius \cite{Zilberberg2026}.

-Combining equations \eqref{eq:1}-\eqref{uniq}, we obtain the fractional Schr\"odinger equation with scattering condition.
+Combining \eqref{eq:1} with the outgoing limiting resolvent prescription, we obtain the fractional Schr\"odinger scattering problem considered in this paper.
 The well-posedness of the forward problem is summarized in our first result.
 As in the classical case, the scattered wave $u^{\mathrm{sc}}$ enjoys a decaying rate and the notion of the scattering amplitude $u^\infty$ can be defined from the asymptotics of $u^{\mathrm{sc}}$.